CodeGoat-dev/Pico-Network-Manager/readme.md

 ## Overview

-**Goat - Pico Network Manager** is a Micropython library for the Raspberry Pi Pico W series of microcontrollers.
-Perfect for all your networking needs, this library comes with a captive portal for initial network setup and can even manage a web server when connected.
+**Goat - Pico Network Manager** is A powerful and flexible MicroPython networking library for the Raspberry Pi Pico W. Perfect for all your networking needs, this library comes with a captive portal for initial network setup and can even manage a web server when connected.

 With features like access point with captive portal, automatic network reconnection and access point fallback, Pico Network Manager ensures a professional IOT networking experience.